Subletting Switzerland: How a fair shared room price is calculated

 - Compare not just the price but also the included services

-- Check the inventory list at handover and report discrepancies immediately
+- Check the inventory list at handover and report discrepancies promptly

 - Read our article about subletting rules in Switzerland for the legal framework